celestiaorg/docs/docs/developers/fuelmint.md

 Fuel has three key components:

-* Parallel Transaction Execution
+* Parallel transaction execution
-* The Fuel Virtual Machine
+* The Fuel virtual machine
 * A great developer experience

 Fuel provides a flexible throughput with high security